scaldi/scaldi-website/learn.md

 val db = inject [Database]
 {% endhighlight %}

-Biding lookup happen from left to right, so the binding for the `mocksModule` would be first looked-up in `mocksModule`, so the
-`db` gets an instance of `InMemoryDb` and `Riak` would not be instantiated at all.
+Biding lookup happens from left to right, so the binding for the `mocksModule` would be first looked-up in `mocksModule`.
+The `db` will get an instance of `InMemoryDb` and `Riak` would not be instantiated at all.

 {% include ext.html type="info" title="Don't reuse already initialised injectors" %}
 As you can see in this example, I used `def` to define `mocksModule` and I also created a fresh instance of the `AppModule`.
 This is important, because they both are mutable so they have a lifecycle associated with them.
 If I will make and `object` from the `AppModule`
-(instead of `class`), then it will not work correctly if you have more than one test that creates `testModule` because the injector aggregation will try to initialize it once aging when `Database` is injected, which is wrong.
+(instead of `class`), then it will not work correctly if you have more than one test that creates `testModule`, because the injector aggregation will try to initialize it once aging when `Database` is injected, which is wrong.
 If you want to reuse an initialised injector, then you need guard it with an immutable injector as described in the ["Implementing Scoped Bindings" section](#implementing-scoped-bindings) (but in this case you can't override the bindings) or you can simply create a new instance of injector as described in the example above.
 {% include cend.html %}

-Alternatively you can also use [conditions](#conditions) to define binding that are only active during the tests, but I would discourage you from doing in most cases - it's always a good idea to keep your test code separated from the production code.
+Alternatively you can use [conditions](#conditions) to define binding that are only active during the tests, but I would discourage you from doing this in most cases - it's always a good idea to keep your test code separated from the production code.

 ## Play Integration